Special-K-s-Flightsim-Bots/DCSServerBot/plugins/creditsystem/README.md

 This plugin adds credits to the bot.
 People can gain credits atm by killing stuff.
 It is planned to enhance this further, by gaining credits by flighttimes, etc.<br/>
 Other plugins make use of credits.
 Currently, [SlotBlocking](../slotblocking/README.md) can block slots by credits and take credits away, if people waste airplanes.
-Furthermore [Punishment](../punishment/README.md) can take credit points away due to punishment points a player gets due to teamkills or the like.
+Furthermore, [Punishment](../punishment/README.md) can take credit points away due to punishment points a player gets due to teamkills or the like.

 ## Configuration